-It’s because real-time search represents a tantalizing confluence of hot SEO topics: social media + search = real-time search.
+It”s because represents a tantalizing confluence of hot SEO topics: social media search = real-time search.
 But real-time search can also be frustrating to explain to clients, many of whom simply express a desire to dominate the real-time results… just like they want to be at the top of traditional search results pages.

 What is Real-time Search?

 Real-time search allows people and companies to hear what the Internet is talking about, right now:

 - For now, most real-time search results come from Twitter tweets